 In the past, search engines have ordered search results based on keywords.
 While this may work for many products, it isn’t the most effective tool.

 Here’s an example of where keywords can fail you.

-- Combine it with information on the customer surfing your site
+- Combine this information with information on the customer surfing your site.

-- Come up with a price that will best meet your goals
+- Come up with a price that will meet your goals.

 5. Fraud Reduction

 Another issue for large ecommerce companies lies in customers returning their orders with fake items.
-For companies that don’t handle their own packaging or have poor tracking capabilities, it is difficult to determine whether the buyer or seller inserted the false product.
-Machine Learning combats this by analyzing consumer behavior and determining the probability of each return being false.
+For companies that don’t handle their own packaging or that have poor tracking capabilities, determining whether the buyer or seller inserted the false product can be difficult.
+Machine learning combats this by analyzing consumer behavior and determining the probability of each return being false.

 Through the reduction of customer service issues and increase personalization, machine learning can reduce cart abandonment and increase sales.
 These are just a handful of the capabilities of these technologies.
 As they become more accessible, thought leaders will come up with innovative and impactful ways to leverage these tools.

-To stay up-to-date on this years trends and technological developments, download The 2019 Ecommerce Trends + Tech Brand Growth Guidebook.
+To stay up-to-date on this year’s digital marketing trends and technological developments, download our 2020 Trends + Tech Brand Growth Guidebook.
 This industry evolves so quickly, and that isn’t changing anytime soon.
 Don’t let your brand get left behind!